Computing Maximum Independent Set on Outerstring Graphs and Their Relatives

 In this section, we show that the $\mis$ problem in a circle graph representation is $O(n\log n)$-time reducible to the $\mis$ problem in a representation of a grounded segment graph, where the representation takes $O(n\log n)$ bits.
 This indicates that solving $\mis$ on grounded segment representations could be as hard as solving $\mis$ on circle graph representations.

-An \emph{overlap graph} is an intersection graph of intervals, where two vertices are adjacent if and only if their corresponding intervals properly intersects (i.e., the intersection is non-empty but neither contains the other).
+An \emph{overlap graph} is an intersection graph of intervals, where two vertices are adjacent if and only if their corresponding intervals properly intersect (i.e., the intersection is non-empty but neither interval contains the other).
 Gavril~\cite{DBLP:journals/ipl/Gavril73} showed that a graph is a circle graph if and only if it is an overlap graph.
 Given the circle graph representation, one can find an overlap representation in linear time by computing the shadow of each chord on a horizontal line below the circle, assuming the point light source is at the apex of the circle as illustrated in Figure~\ref{fig:circletograoundedseg}(a--c).
-It now suffices to show that the overlap representation can be transformed into a grounded segment representation in linear time.
+We now show that the overlap representation can be transformed into a grounded segment representation in $O(n \log n)$ time.